-- Purposes: - Provides a hierarchical scheme for naming hosts and collections of hosts - Maps host names to IP addresses - Maps IP addresses to host names - Host names may be assigned aliases - Stores information about hosts and collections of hosts - DNS is managed by a set of cooperating name servers - Each server is responsible for part of the name space - Name servers communicate with each other using both TCP and UDP - Name servers listen on TCP and UDP ports 53 - Name lookups are done by recursive search, sometimes starting at a root server - Answers to name lookups are cached by name servers to optimize lookup costs
+- Purposes: - ▶ Provides a hierarchical scheme for naming hosts and collections of hosts. - ▶ Maps host names to IP addresses. - ▶ Maps IP addresses to host names. - ▶ Host names may be assigned aliases. - ▶ Stores information about hosts and collections of hosts such as the mail exchange servers used by the hosts. - DNS is managed by a set of cooperating name servers. - ▶ Each server is responsible for part of the name space. - ▶ Name servers communicate with each other using both TCP and UDP. - ▶ Name servers listen on TCP and UDP ports 53. - ▶ Name lookups are done by recursive search, sometimes starting at a root server. - ▶ Answers to name lookups are cached by name servers to optimize lookup costs.

-Domain Names
+Domain Names (1)

-- A domain name consists of a sequence of labels separated by dots - Each suffix of a domain name is also a domain name - A domain name denotes a set of one or more hosts - A domain name denoting an individual host (called a host name) looks no different than a domain name denoting a collection of hosts - The domain denoted by $d_1.d_2 \dots d_n$ is a subdomain of $d_m \dots d_n$ where $1 \leq m$ - The syntax of a domain name has nothing to do with the IP addresses or network structure of the hosts in its denotation
+- A domain name consists of a sequence of labels separated by dots. - ▶ Each suffix of a domain name is also a domain name. - ▶ A domain name denotes a set of one or more hosts. - ▶ A domain name denoting an individual host (called a host name) looks no different than a domain name denoting a collection of hosts. - ▶ The domain denoted by $d_1.d_2 \dots d_n$ is a subdomain of $d_m \dots d_n$ where $1 \leq m$. - ▶ The syntax of a domain name has nothing to do with the IP addresses or network structure of the hosts in its denotation. - A host only has a domain name if it is registered with some domain in the DNS system.

-Domain Names (cont.)
+Domain Names (2)

-- DNS may be used with any set of domain names but the Internet's DNS currently uses a set of official top-level domain names of two kinds: - Organizational domains (edu, com, gov, int, net, mil, org) - Country domains (e.g., ca, de, uk, and us) - ICANN is accepting requests for new top-level domain names, but the process has been slow and contentious - ICANN approved seven new top-level domain names in 2000: aero, biz, coop, info, museum, name, pro - eu is now being used for the European Union
+- DNS may be used with any set of domain names but the Internet's DNS currently uses a set of official top-level domain names of three kinds: - ▶ Generic top-level domains (originally com, edu, gov, mil, net, org). - ▶ Country code top-level domains (e.g., ca, de, uk, us). - ▶ Infrastructure top-level domain (only arpa). - ICANN has approved 14 new generic top-level domain names as of 2006: aero, asia, biz, cat, coop, info, int, jobs, mobi, museum, name, pro, tel, travel. - ▶ The approval process has been slow and contentious. - ▶ Approval of xxx was revoked in 2006. - Some country code top-level domains are in use but do not have full official status.
+Some examples: - ▶ eu for the European Union. - ▶ su for the former Soviet Union.